dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 ## Step 5: Brushing

 In the previous lab, we selected single pie segments by clicking.
-As discussed in the "A Tour through the Interaction Zoo" lecture, brushing can be an effective interaction technique for selecting _multiple_ data points in a visualization.
+As we know from the lectures, brushing can be an effective interaction technique for selecting _multiple_ data points in a visualization.

 Once points are selected, we can further explore the dataset by displaying more data.